HumanTree92/VENT_ESX_Scripts/README.md

 # About VENT_ESX_Scripts:
-ESX Scripts Made by Human Tree92 ([Velociti Entertainment Customs]( http://www.velocitientertainment.com/customs/ ))
+ESX Scripts Made by Human Tree92

+I have at this time decided I will no longer be working on ESX.
+I have no Interest to further develop Scripts or work on Scripts for FiveM.
+I will keep the Github open just in case other people want to keep the scripts updated.
+If you want to rework my Scripts please contact me for Permission.

 # Creating Issues:
 * Check the [Closed Topics]( https://github.com/HumanTree92/VENT_ESX_Scripts/issues?q=is%3Aissue+is%3Aclosed ) & [Wiki]( https://github.com/HumanTree92/VENT_ESX_Scripts/wiki ) before opening an issue to see if your issue has already been Answered.